Dedicated CPU Linodes

 - Production websites and e-commerce sites

-- Applications that required 100% sustained CPU usage.
+- Applications that required sustained 100% CPU usage

-- Applications that might be impacted by resource contention.
+- Applications that might be impacted by resource contention

-- CI/CD toolchains and build servers
+- CI/CD pipelines and build servers

 - Audio and video transcoding